akashchouhan16/BookOurShow.com/README.md

 # BookOurShow

-* A Revamp Project on Movie Application, Inspired from BookOurShow.
+* A Revamp Project on Movie Application, Inspired from BookMyShow.

 ### Changes Introduced:
 * Revamped landing page, Login and registration option.